Vernelle FitzPatrick

-Vernelle Trim FitzPatrick is an American diplomat who is serving as the United States ambassador to Gabon.
+Vernelle Trim FitzPatrick is an American diplomat who had served as the United States ambassador to Gabon.

 Early life and education

 FitzPatrick earned her bachelor's degree from Davidson College and her master's degree from George Washington University in Washington, D.C.

 Career

 FitzPatrick is a career member of the Senior Foreign Service, with the rank of Counselor.
 Currently, she serves as Office Director for the Office of Assistance to Africa in the Bureau of Population, Refugees, and Migration at the United States Department of State in Washington, D.C.
 Previously, FitzPatrick served as the Deputy Chief of Mission of the U.S. Embassy in Yaoundé, Cameroon and before this assignment, she served as Acting Deputy Director for the Office of Central African Affairs in the Bureau of African Affairs at the State Department.
 She also has served as deputy director for the Office of West African Affairs in the Bureau of African Affairs.
 FitzPatrick has also served as an Ethiopia Desk Officer in the Office of East African Affairs and held positions as the Political Section Chief at the U.S. Embassy in Accra, Ghana, as well as a Political Officer at the U.S. Embassy in Sarajevo, Bosnia and Herzegovina.